BenjaminFaucher/Alpha-dissemination/README.md

 This repository contains the code used in the analyses presented in the manuscript:

-Analysis was done using custom code in R (v4.3) and C (v11).
-Codes takes few minutes to run.

 **Drivers and Impact of the Early Silent Invasion of SARS-CoV-2 Alpha**